roman2veces/unitree_ros2_to_real/README.md

 * [lcm](https://github.com/lcm-proj/lcm/archive/refs/tags/)

 # Environment
 Tested in Ubuntu 20.04 using ros2 foxy.
-It can be also used in MacOS or Windows but with usb devices limited support, so you couldn't drive the robot with a usb controller but only with the keyboard.
+It can be also used in MacOS or Windows but with usb devices limited support, so you couldn't drive the robot with a usb controller but you could with the keyboard.

 # Build (using Docker)
 Start by cloning this repo: